TEACHING

 learning to understand structure and color relationships are the hallmarks of

-what your desired personal style.
+strong painting no matter what your desired personal style.

 You will come to understand how to “present” your ideas from your unique point of view